JesperLekland/react-native-svg-charts/README.md

 ### Extras
 The `extras` prop allow for arbitrary decorators on your chart. and is a function that is called with an object as an arguments to help the layout of the extra decorator.
 This prop is what really makes this library special.
-With this prop you can customize your charts to your hearts content - gradients, toolTips, clips, images, anything that is supported by `react-native-svg` can be added to your chart through this prop.
+With this prop you can customize your charts to your hearts content - gradients, toolTips, clips, images, text, anything that is supported by `react-native-svg` can be added to your chart through this prop.
 See the [examples repo](https://github.com/JesperLekland/react-native-svg-charts-examples) for some really cool use cases

 The content of the extras argument object is as follows: